scottcwilson/ort/README.md

 `$ jekyll build`

-which will put the output in _site.
+which will put the output in the `_site` directory.

 To build for production, use the command

 `$ jekyll build --config=_config_prod.yml`

 which will build the output in the directory specified in the `destination` variable in `_config_prod.yml`.

+The build also produces a `sitemap.xml` file, which may be used with Google Webmaster tools.

 ## Author